Palisades

 Palisades intended to shut down in the

-2018: HOLTEC is buying Palisades for accelerated decommissioning.
-They did not do repairs, and tapped into the decommissioning fund to deal with radioactive waste. ??????
-What did the do?????
+2018: HOLTEC bought Palisades for accelerated decommissioning.
+They did not do repairs, and tapped into the decommissioning fund but did not take the plant down.

 2022: HOLTEC now wants millions of taxdollars to reopen instead of decommissioning Palisades and cleaning up the mess.